Philadelphia Medical Malpractice Lawyer

-Behind each claim for medical malpractice is a person whose life has been turned upside down by a devastating injury.
-A medical malpractice attorney’s job is to find the truth as to how a medical disaster occurred, which is often concealed or covered up by the medical professionals who were paid to treat you.
+At Wieand Law Firm, LLC, a Philadelphia medical malpractice lawyer, knows that behind each claim for medical malpractice is a person whose life has been turned upside down by a devastating injury.
+A medical malpractice attorney’s job is to find the truth about how a medical disaster occurred, which is often concealed or covered up by the medical professionals who were paid to treat you.

-When litigating your medical malpractice claim, we will work with top physicians from around the country who provide expert analysis and testimony to help prove your case.
-We are proud to handle medical malpractice cases in Philadelphia and the surrounding areas of Bucks, Chester, Delaware and Montgomery County.
+When litigating your medical malpractice claim, we will work with top physicians from around the country who provide expert analysis and testimony to prove your case.
+We are proud to handle medical malpractice cases in Philadelphia and the surrounding areas of Bucks, Chester, Delaware, and Montgomery County.

 How Much Do Medical Malpractice Attorneys Cost?

-The Wieand Law Firm offers a free legal consultation to people who suspect that they, or a family member, were a victim of medical malpractice.
-If you believe a serious injury or death was caused neglectful medical care call us immediately.
+The Wieand Law Firm offers a free legal consultation to people who suspect that they, or a family member, were victims of medical malpractice.
+If you believe a severe injury or death was caused by neglectful medical care, call us immediately.
 We can help you determine if you have a viable claim and take steps necessary to protect your legal rights.

-In addition to offering a free legal consultation, our firm does not charge up-front costs or attorneys fees.
+In addition to offering a free legal consultation, our firm does not charge upfront costs or attorney fees.
 We work on a contingency fee agreement.
 Under this arrangement, fees and expenses associated with your claim are deducted from any award or settlement you may receive.
-Therefore, you will never owe costs or attorneys fees unless attorney we recover compensation for you through an award or settlement.
+Therefore, you will never owe costs or attorneys fees unless we recover compensation for you through an award or settlement.

 Will You Represent Me?